International Public Administration (IPA)

-Sustainability Science is the application of science for achieving the goals of sustainable development.
-Sustainability Science is about using science in the analysis, planning and implementation of policies and actions dealing with interactions between the society and nature with a view to creating a sustainable future for all.
-It involves the scientific understanding of society-nature interactions; linking research with policy and actions; generating new knowledge, tools and techniques; and enhancing scientific and institutional capability for promoting resilience and sustainability.
-The students are expected to gain holistic perspective, integrative skills, and trans-disciplinary orientation as they engage in analyzing and managing population-resource-technology-institution interactions relevant to particular problems and issues or ecological settings, both man-made and natural.
+The study involves the scientific understanding of society-nature interactions; linking research with policy and actions; generating new knowledge, tools, and techniques; and enhancing scientific and institutional capability for promoting sustainability and resilience.
+Students are expected to gain a holistic perspective, integrative skills, and interdisciplinary knowledge as they engage in analyzing and managing particular problems and issues of population-resource-technology-institution interactions.

 Tourism and Hospitality (TH)

 Tourism is a fast-growing economic sector that transforms societies and communities in the Asia Pacific region.
 The Tourism and Hospitality (TH) division looks at various aspects of mass tourism and alternative tourism, as well as the economic, social, cultural, and environmental impacts of tourism on societies and communities.

 The division also studies the theory and practice of hospitality management as it relates to the tourism, service, health and welfare industries.
 The knowledge and academic/professional skills obtained from our division will be useful for a wide variety of employment opportunities in government service, international organizations and private corporations, as well as to further study.

 - Cultural and Heritage Tourism

 - Tourism Policy and Planning